lanl/tardigrade-asp/docs/gitlab_setup.rst

    bar you can add additional permissions by user and UNIX group.

 **********************************************
-Update the remote url in your local repository
+Update the remote URL in your local repository
 **********************************************

-The final repo setup step is to update the remote url of the local clone of ``my_project``.
+The final repo setup step is to update the remote URL of the local clone of ``my_project``.
 We will return to the terminal session.

-1. Copy the url of your "remote" repository from the Bitbucket webpage.
+1. Copy the URL of your "remote" repository from the Bitbucket webpage.
 It should look like:

 .. code:: bash